 We’re here to answer question as best we can.
 Just fill out the information request below.

 Thank you all for your love, patience and support.
 We’re optimistic about getting things back to normal and intend to keep fighting until that day comes.

 - The Shelter Project & Jetty Team

 Shelter Project Inquiry

 If you need more information or have other questions, please use the form below.
-We will get back to you in 3-5 business days.
+Due to the high number of inquiries, please allow 1-3 weeks for a response.